ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 It felt good to be going fast.
 Brent was surprised by the smell of Christmas trees, lying by the side of the road.
-They quickly arrived at the base of the hills.
+They quickly arrived at the base of the hill.
 Songshan station rose above the quiet commercial streets.

 "We're here!" said the driver, pulling into the empty bus lane.
 He started to roll a cigarette.
 Brent got out of the car, looking up to see if a train was